Fast and Locally Adaptive Bayesian Quantile Smoothing using Calibrated Variational Approximations: Simulation studies

 \begin{itemize} \item[-] {\bf Piecewise constant (PC)}

 \item[-] {\bf Varying smoothness (VS)}

-\end{itemize} Such scenarios are also used in \cite{faulkner2018locally}.
-Since the scenario (PC) has three change-points at $x=21$, $41$, and $61$, we aim to assess the ability to catch a constant trend and jumping structure.
-The second scenario (VS) is smooth and it has a rapid change near $x=50$.
+\end{itemize} Since the scenario (PC) has three change points at $x=21$, $41$, and $61$, we aim to assess the ability to catch a constant trend and jumping structure.
+The second scenario (VS) is smooth and has a rapid change near $x=50$.
 Hence, the scenario is reasonable to confirm the shrinkage effect of the proposed methods and the adaptation of localized change.
-As noise functions, we consider the following three scenarios that represent the heterogeneous variance. \begin{itemize} \item[(I)] Gaussian noise: $\varepsilon(x)\sim N(0,\{(1+x^2)/4\}^2)$. \item[(II)] Beta noise: $\varepsilon(x)\sim \mathrm{Beta}(1,11-10x)$. \item[(III)] Mixed normal noise: $\varepsilon(x)\sim x N(-0.2,0.5)+(1-x) N(0.2,0.5)$. \end{itemize} For each scenario, simulated true quantile trends are summarized in Figure \ref{true} of Supplementary Materials.
+As noise functions, we considered the following three scenarios that represented the heterogeneous variance and various types of model misspecification. \begin{itemize} \item[(I)] Gaussian noise: $\varepsilon(x)\sim N(0,\{(1+x^2)/4\}^2)$. \item[(II)] Beta noise: $\varepsilon(x)\sim \mathrm{Beta}(1,11-10x)$. \item[(III)] Mixed normal noise: $\varepsilon(x)\sim x N(-0.2,0.5)+(1-x) N(0.2,0.5)$. \end{itemize} For each scenario, simulated true quantile trends are summarized in Figure S1 of the Supplementary Materials.
 True quantile trends were computed from the quantiles of point-wise noise distributions.
 We next introduce the details of simulations.
 We used the two MCMC methods (denoted by MCMC-HS and MCMC-Lap), two non-calibrated variational Bayes methods (denoted by VB-HS and VB-Lap), and two calibrated variational Bayes methods (denoted by CVB-HS and CVB-Lap), where HS and Lap are the horseshoe and Laplace priors, respectively.
-To compare with the frequentist method, we used the quantile trend filtering based on the ADMM algorithm proposed by \cite{brantley2020baseline}, where the penalty parameter of Brantley's method is determined by the extended Bayesian information criteria.
-The method can be implemented by using their {\tt R} package in \url{https://github.com/halleybrantley/detrendr}.
-As the order of trend filtering, we consider $k=0$ for (PC) and $k=1$ for (VS).
+Note that we implemented CVB without parallelization although the bootstrap calibration steps in CVB can be parallelized.
+To compare with the frequentist method, we used the quantile trend filtering based on the ADMM algorithm proposed by \cite{brantley2020baseline}, where the penalty parameter of Brantley's method was determined by the extended Bayesian information criteria.
+The method can be implemented using their {\tt R} package in \url{https://github.com/halleybrantley/detrendr}.
+For the order of trend filtering, we considered $k=0$ for (PC) and $k=1$ for (VS).
 Note that $k=0,1$ express the piecewise constant and the piecewise linear, respectively.
-We generated 7,500 posterior samples by using the Gibbs sampler presented in Section \ref{subsec:2.3}, and then only every 10th scan was saved (so-called thinning).
-As criteria to measure performance, we adopt the mean squared error (MSE), the mean absolute deviation (MAD), the mean credible interval width (MCIW), and the coverage probability (CP) which are defined by
+We generated 7,500 posterior samples by using the Gibbs sampler presented in Section \ref{subsec:2.3}, and then only every 10th scan was saved (thinning).
+As criteria to measure the performance, we adopted the mean squared error (MSE), mean absolute deviation (MAD), mean credible interval width (MCIW), and coverage probability (CP) which are defined by